Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor

+\ed{The \acrshort{owls} team conducted a week-long field test of the integrated instruments, \acrshort{osia}, and compute hardware at the Mono Lake, CA. The purpose of this test was to evaluate the \acrshort{owls} platform at a relevant analog site and expose needed improvements for mission infusion.
+(See Section \ref{sec:field_data} for details on the data collected).
+Below, we describe three key lessons learned from the field test.}

 First, \acrshort{osia} expedited scientific discovery especially when biosignatures were rare.
 Motility, for example, was exceptionally sparse in the recorded \acrshort{dhm} data.
 Only two unambiguously motile organisms were observed, appearing for \SI{12}{\second} in several hours of recorded data (Figure \ref{fig:field_mhi_dhm}).
 We were able to identify these two motile organisms within about \SI{10}{\minute} of reviewing the \acrshort{helm} \acrshortpl{asdp} at the field site.
 An abundance of autofluorescent cells was identified in the \acrshort{flfm} data with two examples shown in Figure \ref{fig:field_mhi_vfi}.
 Mono Lake is known to have high concentrations of \textit{Picocystis} --- a type of green algae --- so high concentrations of chlorophyll were expected \citep{Phillips_2021}.
-However, \acrshort{fame} was able to immediately estimate the fluorescent particle concentration for the two depths sampled (\SI{5}{\meter} and \SI{35}{\meter}).
-Overall, the \acrshort{osia}'s ability to rapidly direct attention to the most scientifically relevant data proved valuable in the field setting.
-For future mission scenarios, this same capability will be necessary to enable an efficient \acrshort{conops} strategy.
+However, \acrshort{fame} was able to track fluorescent particles and provide a density estimation for the two depths sampled (\SI{5}{\meter} and \SI{35}{\meter}), \ed{demonstrating requirement L4-4 in Table \ref{tab:reqs4}}.
+Overall, the \acrshort{osia}'s ability to rapidly direct attention to the most scientifically relevant data proved valuable in the field setting. \ed{For future life detection missions, this same capability could} enable an efficient \acrshort{conops} strategy.